-For New England high school seniors who demonstrate a humane ethic
+Award honors New England high school seniors who demonstrate a humane ethic

-Actions meriting the award may include long-term, direct work on behalf of animals; inspiring leadership in animal protection organizations; papers, speeches, or presentations on humane topics; and heroic rescues of animals in danger.
-A humane attitude, an understanding of humane ethics, and past performance on behalf of animals are essential.
-A passive liking for animals or the mere desire to enter an animal care field does not justify the award nor does animal conservation for the purpose of maintaining hunting stocks.
+Actions meriting the award may include long-term, direct work on behalf of animals; inspiring leadership in animal protection organizations; papers, speeches or presentations on humane topics; and heroic rescues of animals in danger.
+A humane attitude, an understanding of humane ethics and past performance on behalf of animals are essential.
+A passive liking for animals or the mere desire to enter an animal care field does not justify the award, nor does animal conservation for the purpose of maintaining hunting stocks.
 High scholastic standing is not a requisite for this scholarship; please do not include academic transcripts in the application.
 Financial need is also not a consideration.

 Shaw-Worth Memorial Scholarship

-Washington, DC 20037
+1255 23rd Street, NW, Suite 450, Washington, DC 20037

-The award recipient will be announced by May 15, 2013.
+The award recipient will be announced by May 15, 2016.

 The Shaw-Worth Memorial Scholarship honors the memories of several members of the Shaw and Worth families:

-Admiral James C. Shaw (1913-1988): Graduated Annapolis 1936, U.S. Navy line officer, Knight Commander of the Royal Nassau (the Netherlands), naval historian, Naval technical director for "The Cain Mutiny," educator, and humane society executive who played a significant role in promoting humane education throughout New England.
-He served as the executive director the Connecticut branch of The Humane Society of the United States and later as director of The HSUS New England Regional Office.
-Admiral Shaw worked to develop the Connecticut branch of The HSUS and was instrumental in establishing the Norma Terris Humane Education Center in East Haddam, Connecticut.
-The Center serves as the headquarters for the Society's youth education division.
+Admiral James C. Shaw (1913-1988) graduated Annapolis in 1936 and served as a U.S. Navy line officer, knight commander of the Royal Nassau (the Netherlands), naval historian, naval technical director for The Cain Mutiny, educator and humane society executive who played a significant role in promoting humane education throughout New England.
+He served as the executive director of the HSUS Connecticut branch, which he developed, and later as director of the HSUS New England Regional Office.
+He was instrumental in establishing the Norma Terris Humane Education Center in East Haddam, Connecticut.
 The support of the Norma Terris-Albert Firestone Foundation significantly enhances the scholarship award with its generous contributions.

 Elizabeth R.P.
-Shaw (1919-2001), an art teacher and author whose love for animals was her life.
-Every stray and discarded animal she came across found a home with this loving woman.
-She innately understood their needs and gave freely of her every hour to their well-being.
+Shaw (1919-2001), the wife of James Shaw, was an art teacher and author whose love for animals was her life.
+Every stray and discarded animal she came across found a home with her.
+She understood their needs and gave freely of her every hour to their well-being.
 Betsy’s animals, in turn, were unequivocally devoted to her.
-Her kindness to animals was a beacon to all, and throughout Betsy's life, her advice in their treatment and betterment was regularly sought by many.
-In addition, Betsy was ever steadfast in her support of her husband in his efforts to build the Humane Education Center in Salem, Connecticut.
+Her kindness to animals was a beacon to all, and throughout Betsy's life, many sought her advice in their treatment and betterment.
+In addition, Betsy was steadfast in her support of her husband’s efforts to build the Humane Education Center in East Haddam, Connecticut.

-Elizabeth Shaw-Worth (1950-1992), whose interest in children and animals was paramount in her life, had a remarkable ability to relate to the wild animals that neighbors brought to her home.
+Elizabeth Shaw-Worth (1950-1992), whose interest in children and animals was paramount in her life, had a remarkable ability to relate to the wild animals whom neighbors brought to her home.
 She understood that children who loved animals and were kind to them would grow up to be kind and loving toward other human beings.
 She taught her own children to respect all animal life and to aid those in distress.